Patrick J. Adams: Theatre

-Adams made his Broadway debut in the Second Stage Theater revival of Take Me Out that was originally slated to open at the Hayes Theater in April 2020; however, due to the COVID-19 pandemic, the show was postponed for two years and previews finally began on March 10, 2022, with the show officially opening on April 4, 2022.
+Adams made his Broadway debut in the Second Stage Theater revival of Take Me Out, which was originally slated to open at the Hayes Theater in April 2020.
+But due to the COVID-19 pandemic, the show was postponed for two years; previews began on March 10, 2022, with the show officially opening on April 4, 2022.
 For his role in the play as Christopher "Kippy" Sunderstrom, Adams received a nomination from the Outer Critics Circle Awards for Outstanding Actor in a Play.

-Patrick displays full frontal nudity in this role.
+Take Me Out won the Tony Award for Best Revival of a Play.